VATSIM-UK/uk-controller-api/docs/guides/StandAllocation.md

 ### User Requested

-This rule matches flights for a particular user, if they have requested a stand between particular times.
+This rule matches flights for a particular user, if they have requested a stand.

+The requested stand will be eligible for assignment from 40 minutes before, until 20 minutes after the requested time.

 ### Cargo Flight (Airline Specific)